 Once a pupil is identified as missing by any member of school staff, the Designated Safeguarding Lead will be informed.
-Staff will use professional judgement and risk asses the urgency of the situation to help inform the timeframe required in establishing the pupils' whereabouts before notifying the Police.
-Timeliness should be on a case by case basis.
-Designated Safeguarding Lead should, together with the class teacher, assess the child's vulnerability.
-School staff will try to locate the pupil and try to establish their whereabouts.
-School staff will contact home and try to contact the pupil via their mobile telephone if known.
+Staff will use professional judgement and risk assess the urgency and vulnerability of the situation to help inform the time frame required in establishing the pupils' whereabouts before notifying the Police.
+Timelines should be on a case-by-case basis.
+However, if there is any cause to believe that the child may have been harmed or is at risk of being harmed, has a history of missing episodes or is known to be at risk of exploitation, then the police must be called immediately on 999.

+School staff will try to locate the pupil and try to establish the whereabouts of them.
+School staff will contact home.